Bill-Remy/Bikesharing-Challenge/README.md

 <img src="Gender_stoptime_dayhour.png">

 The visual above represents usage by day of week and hour of the day for Men, Women and "Unknown" genders.
 We can see again that Men are the drivers in usage and their usage patterns are representative of the larger usage distribution.
-The usage by Women is consitent with the overall pattern also but with less volume.
-The "Unkown" gender usage which is comprise if customer type "Customer" is more uniform throughout the week and then increases on Saturday.
+The usage by Women is consistent with the overall pattern also but with less volume.
+The "Unkown" gender usage which is comprised of customer type "Customer" is more uniform throughout the week and then increases on Saturday.

 <img src="dayuse_gender_day.png">